The keys to a property are returned to the landlord.

 • Rent arrears where you are not seeking possession of the property

-Unless equivalent legal expenses insurance was continuously in force immediately prior to the start of our Rent Guarantee cover, claims for Rent arrears within 90 days of the first period of Rent Guarantee cover where the tenancy agreement started before the start of the Rent Guarantee insurance would not be covered.
+Unless equivalent Legal Expenses insurance was continuously in force immediately prior to the start of our Rent Guarantee cover, claims for Rent arrears within 90 days of the first period of Rent Guarantee cover - where the tenancy agreement started before the start of the Rent Guarantee insurance - would not be covered.

 We will not pay any claim for rent arrears which accrue during a period where any legislation, government or court guidance, court system or court rules result in: